e1d1s1/docker-ros/README.md

   - Your custom Dockerfile should take a FROM argument to base the image upon

 ```
-$ ros kinetic --customlayer ~/myproject/Dockerfile myimage
+$ ros --customlayer ~/path_to_dockerfile_directory/ myimage_name kinetic
+$ # will build myimage based on a kinetic base with additional layer as defined by the passed Dockerfile directory path.
+$ ros-version set-local -i myimage:kinetic
-# will build myimage given the passed Dockerfile and allow either of the following to load that image later when called from same directory path:
+$ # This allows the following to load that custom image later when called from same directory path:
+$ ros
+$ # Or any other path you can still call the custom image by full name:tag
+$ ros --image myimage:kinetic

+$ # repeat for a melodic variant
+$ ros --customlayer ~/path_to_dockerfile_directory myimage melodic
+$ # specify only the base image name in the local path
+$ ros-version set-local -i myimage
+$ # now you can call either variant from this directoy, specifying version
+$ ros melodic
 $ ros kinetic
-$ ros --image myimage:kinetic
 ```

 You can launch a program directly from the ros script if you don't require a bash prompt: